+To address these issues, we propose \textbf{L}ocate-\textbf{T}hen-\textbf{S}parsify for \textbf{F}eature \textbf{S}teering (\textbf{LTS-FS}), a plug-and-play framework that mitigates hallucinations while preserving the inherent capabilities of LVLMs (shown in Fig.~\ref{fig:Method}).
+First, to comprehensively quantify the contribution of the internal components of LVLMs to hallucinations, we construct a dataset with hallucination annotations in the generated text.
+According to the prompt type and response length, the hallucinations are categorized into two granularities, {\it i.e.}, the token-level and sentence-level.
+The former refers to cases where hallucinated content appears as specific tokens or short spans within a sentence, while the latter refers to cases where the entire natural sentence is hallucinated.
+Our dataset is constructed based on binary QA~\cite{li2023evaluating} and open-ended generated captions~\cite{rohrbach2018object}.
+Using the evaluation criteria of the benchmarks~\cite{rohrbach2018object,li2023evaluating,wu2025antidote}, the hallucinated content can be detected automatically, and then we categorize them into token-level or sentence-level by human experts.

+Based on this dataset, we design an attribution method to quantify the contribution of each LVLM's layer to token-level hallucination.
+We further aggregate the token-level contributions to the sentence level and incorporate several weighted indicators inspired by prior analyses of hallucination patterns~\cite{huang2024opera,zhou2024analyzing}.
+Our attribution method quantifies each layer's contribution to the logits of hallucinated outputs by masking the attention output of that layer and measuring the resulting change in hallucination-related outputs, yielding a quantitative attribution score.
+After conducting attribution across the full dataset, we average the layer-wise attribution scores from both token-level and sentence-level hallucination samples and use the aggregated scores to characterize each layer's contribution to hallucinations.

-Specifically, for dataset construction, we first distinguish hallucinations in LVLMs according to token-level and sentence-level granularities.
-Then, we construct hallucination samples at token and sentence granularity levels to build a dataset.
-Supported by this dataset, we locate hallucination-relevant layers through an attribution method based on causal interventions.
-This method sequentially masks the attention output of each layer to assess its contribution to the logits of hallucination outputs.
-Based on the contribution, we define attribution scores and assign them to each layer, which reflects its relevance to hallucination phenomenon.
-After obtaining layer-wise attribution scores, we propose a sparsity-aware layer selection and steering strategy that converts the attribution scores into steering intensities~(\textit{i.e.}, applying weaker steering to layers with low scores and stronger steering to those with high scores).
-By modifying only hallucination-relevant layers, we mitigate hallucinations while minimizing interference with the model's feature distribution, thereby more effectively preserving its original capabilities.
-We conduct extensive experiments to demonstrate that LTS-FS can further improve the hallucination mitigation capacity of current SOTA feature steering methods (\textit{e.g.}, 2\% accuracy gain on POPE-popular with Qwen-VL-2.5-7B) while preserving more generalization capability of LVLMs~(\textit{e.g.}, increasing detailness from 4.72 to 4.92 under GPT4v Aided Evaluation on LLaVA-Bench).
-Codes are available at \url{https://github.com/huttersadan/LTS-FS}.
+After obtaining layer-wise attribution scores, we propose a sparse layer selection for the feature steering method that maps the attribution scores to steering intensities, \textit{i.e.}, applying weaker steering to layers with low scores and stronger steering to those with high scores.
+By modifying only hallucination-relevant layers, we mitigate hallucinations while minimizing disturbance to the model's feature distribution, thereby better preserving its original capabilities.
+Extensive experiments demonstrate that LTS-FS can further improve the hallucination mitigation performance of current advanced feature steering methods (\textit{e.g.}, a 2\% accuracy gain on POPE-popular with Qwen-VL2.5-7B) while better preserving generalization capability of LVLMs~(\textit{e.g.}, increasing detailness from 4.72 to 4.92 under GPT4v-Aided Evaluation on LLaVA-Bench).
+Our contribution can be summarized as follows: